mattexdee/encounter-library/docs/foundry-players-guide/combat-tracker.md

 ---

 # The Combat Tracker
-Running combat varies from game system to game system but let's take a look at how the basics of the combat tracker works in Foundry VTT.
+Running combat varies from Game System to Game System but let's take a look at how the basics of the combat tracker works in Foundry VTT.

 ---